-Ibrahim Abubakar, Sandra Alba, Elisabeth Allen, Martien Borgdorff, Jaap Broekmans, Ken Castro, Frank Cobelens, Ted Cohen, Charlotte Colvin, Sarah Cook-Scalise, Liz Corbett, Simon Cousens, Katherine Fielding, Peter Godfrey-Faussett, Yohhei Hamada, Rein Houben, Helen Jenkins, Avinash Kanchar, Li Liu, Mary Mahy, Valérie Schwoebel, Cherise Scott, James Seddon, Babis Sismanidis, Andrew Thomson, Edine Tiemersma, Hazim Timimi, Theo Vos, Emilia Vynnycky and Richard White reviewed the described methods to derive TB incidence, prevalence and mortality with disaggregation by age and sex for the period of 2000-2019 and provided specific recommendations to improve them.
+Ibrahim Abubakar, Sandra Alba, Elisabeth Allen, Martien Borgdorff, Jaap Broekmans, Ken Castro, Frank Cobelens, Ted Cohen, Charlotte Colvin, Sarah Cook-Scalise, Liz Corbett, Simon Cousens, Katherine Fielding, Peter Godfrey-Faussett, Yohhei Hamada, Rein Houben, Helen Jenkins, Avinash Kanchar, Li Liu, Mary Mahy, Valérie Schwoebel, Cherise Scott, James Seddon, Babis Sismanidis, Andrew Thomson, Edine Tiemersma, Theo Vos, Emilia Vynnycky and Richard White reviewed the described methods to derive TB incidence, prevalence and mortality with disaggregation by age and sex for the period of 2000-2019 and provided specific recommendations to improve them.
 Nicholas A. Menzies, Hsien-Ho Lin and Finn McQuaid provided critical review of the initial transmission dynamic modelling to estimate the impact of COVID-19-related disruptions on TB incidence and mortality.
 Members of a subgroup of the WHO Task Force on TB Impact Measurement reviewed methodological updates to the dynamic modelling as well as new methods for generating the time series of RR-TB in a meeting held in Geneva in May 2022.
 The subsequent in-depth review provided by Nicholas A. Menzies, Finn McQuaid, Roel Baker and Richard White provided valuable further contributions.
+Sandip Mandal and Kirankumar Rade for the revision and implementation of the methods used to estimate incidence and mortality in India.
+Finally, a special thanks to Philippe Glaziou (who led WHO's work related to TB disease burden estimation from 2008-2022) for his advice on the use, implementation and updating (as appropriate) of previous methods and codes.